-Today I will be doing a very special review of the audio technica at lp60!
+Today I will be doing a very special review of the Audio Technica AT LP60!

-It’s a great little entry level turntable with some awesome features.
-It won’t break the bank, and is ideal for people new to vinyl and looking to get their feet wet.
-Before we get started, grab a snack sit back and relax because..
+It’s a great little entry-level turntable with some awesome features.
+It won’t break the bank and is ideal for people new to vinyl and looking to get their feet wet.
+Before we get started, grab a snack sit back and relax because…

-You’ve come to the right place!!
+You’re in the right place!!

-I am a sample based producer, so I needed an affordable and quality solution to my problem.
+I am a sample-based producer, so I needed an affordable and quality solution to my problem.
 I had a ton of records lying around, but nothing to play them with!

 My dad has had a Technics SL-1700 for over 30 years, and you can be darned sure he doesn’t want my cotton pickin’ hands all over it!

-When I was younger I would sneak in some listening in the afternoon while he was away at work.
+Don’t tell him, but when I was younger I would sneak in some listening in the afternoon while he was away at work.
 Eventually, I had to succumb to the pressure and buy my own.

-So here I am..
+So here I am…

-Easiest way to hook it up, Homie!
+The easiest way to hook it up, Homie:

 plug the Red and White male RCA plugs (from the turntable)into the Red and White female jacks (from the speakers)and away you go.
 It’s as simple as that.
 Just know that one of the female jacks may be a different color (black).
 Just match up the reds first.

 Plug the power cable into an available outlet

-No fuss, no muss, no hassle.
+No-fuss, no muss, no hassle.

-My dad has even recruited me to make him CD’s of all his old favorites.
+My dad has even recruited me to make him CDs of all his old favorites.
 Now he wants one too!!

-Another great feature is the auto play.
+Another great feature is the autoplay.
 Just press the start button on the front and the needle starts up by itself.
 You don’t even have to touch it if you don’t want to.
 I’m kind of old school so I enjoy putting the stylus where I want.